cockroachdb/docs/v22.1/ui-transactions-page.md

 By default, this page shows transactions from all applications and databases running on the cluster.

-You can search for transactions using the search field or the date range selector.

 ### Search field

 To search using the search field: